-First, the mice proceeded to dunk on me, not once, but three times.
-The food I left in the trap was duly eaten without springing shut the trap's door.
-There was something Wile E. Coyote about me those first few days, coming into the office each morning to check on my ACME traps only to find that the mice had scored on me again by eating the food.
-Of course, this was amusing to my co-workers, my good intentions thwarted by the very rodents I was trying to help.
+First, the mice dunked on me, not once, but three times.
+They ate the food I left without springing the trap's door.
+I was a bit like Wile E. Coyote during those first few days, coming into the office each morning to check on my ACME traps only to find that the mice had outwitted me by eating the food without springing the trap.
+Of course, this was amusing to my office mates, my noble intentions thwarted by the same rodents I was trying to help.

-Did I mention that I had left one of my traps in his office?
-Well, he returned and walked into my office that first morning back.
-He was carrying the cage.
-"Well, it looks like your trap finally caught a mouse," he said, smirking.
+Did I mention I left one of my traps in his office?
+After he returned, he walked into my office holding the cage.
+"Well, your trap caught a mouse," he said, smirking.

-Yep, it sure had, but the mouse had starved to death because I hadn't been checking anymore.
+Yep, it sure had, but the mouse starved to death because I forgot to check on the traps every day.

 Not much happened over the next few months.
-The mice, perhaps chastened by their mate's death from starvation, now avoided the traps entirely.
+The mice, perhaps chastened by their mate's grisly death from starvation, now avoided the traps.
 Nothing worked.
 I moved them around the office and switched to some more mouse-friendly bait.
-I was certainly checking the traps every day now, as I should have been all along, but they weren't getting fooled again.
-I'm convinced they now sensed in some mouse sort of way that danger lurked near those tempting morsels.
+I checked the traps every day now, as I should have before, but they weren't getting fooled again.
+I'm convinced they now sensed in some rodent sort of way the danger lurking near those tempting morsels.
 They kept the hell away.

-My boss mentioned that he had seen another mouse, the second in a week, scamper across the carpet in his office three times in the last week.
-He said my traps were all fine and good, that he admired my "kind heart," but come on, they weren't working.
-More lethal methods needed to be applied.
+My boss mentioned that he saw mice scamper across the carpet in his office three times in the last week.
+He said my traps were all fine and good, and he admired my "kind heart," but come on, they weren't working.
+More lethal methods must be applied.
 I demurred.
-He let it drop for the moment, but I could see where this was heading.
-My efforts might be vaguely admirable, but wouldn't be tolerated indefinitely.
+He let it drop for the moment, but I knew where this was heading.
+My efforts might be admirable, but wouldn't be tolerated indefinitely.

-Another co-worker scoffed that I was just virtue signaling, that I really didn't want to catch any mice, he quipped, but ostentatiously to show everyone my superior virtue.
-That's the real reason I used inefficient traps that didn't work instead of lethal ones.
+Another co-worker scoffed that I was virtue signaling.
+I didn't want to catch any mice, he quipped, but ostentatiously to show everyone my superior virtue.
+That's the real reason I used inefficient traps that didn't catch anything instead of lethal ones.
 It was all a performance on my part.

-I disagree, but I can see how it looks that way, given the course of events so far.
-The sad fact is I hadn't really war-gamed this out very well.
-Looking back, one might think I had received my talent for planning from Southpark's Underpants Gnomes.
+I disagree, but I understand how it looks that way, given the course of events so far.
+The sad fact is I hadn't war-gamed this out very well.
+Looking back, one might conclude my talent for forward planning had come from Southpark's Underpants Gnomes.

-Really, though, what's the difference between me and them?
+Really, though, what's the difference between them and me?